nickoala/telepot/README.md

 All messages, regardless of flavor, as long as it is originating from a user, would have a `from` field containing an `id`.
 The function `per_from_id()` digests a message down to its originating user id, thus ensuring there is one and only one `UserTracker` *per user id*.

 `UserTracker`, being a subclass of `UserHandler`, is automatically set up to capture messages originating from a certain user, regardless of flavor.
 Because the handling logic is similar for all flavors, it overrides `on_message()` instead of implementing `on_ZZZ()` separately.
+Note the use of an `Answerer` to properly deal with inline queries.

 `per_from_id()` and `UserHandler` combined, we can track a user's every step.